 This homemade mascara does a great job darkening, separating, and conditioning the lashes.
 And my eyes feel so much better using it!
 I probably won’t be asked to model for Maybelline anytime soon, but I think it does the job nicely. :)

 The recipe is really easy.
 The hardest part is getting it into the blasted tube.
-If you have a long syringe that would probably be best.
-But I think I’ve come up with a handy little way to get your homemade mascara where it belongs.
+If you have a long syringe (like this) that would probably be best.
+But I think I’ve come up with a handy little way to get your homemade mascara where it belongs if you don’t have one.
 Check it out:

 DIY all natural homemade mascara